SuGold/SuGold.github.io/THM Writeups/RedTeamFirewalls/README.md

 > To mislead the opponent, you decided to make your port scans appear as if coming from a local access point that has the IP address 10.10.0.254.
 What option needs to be added to your Nmap command to spoof your address accordingly?

 `-S 10.10.0.254`

+> You decide to use Nmap to scan for open UDP ports.
+You notice that using nmap -sU -F MACHINE_IP to discover the open common UDP ports won’t give you any meaningful results.
+What do you need to add to your Nmap command to set the source port number to 53?

+`-g 53`

+### Task 4